Daniel-Manjarrez/DeepLearningProject2/README.md

 # Project 2 Report | Convolutional Neural Networks & Computer Graphics
-Image colorization is the process of estimating RGB colors for grayscale images to improve their aesthetic and perceptual quality [Anwar et al.(2020)].
+Image colorization model for estimating RGB colors for grayscale images or video frames to improve their aesthetic and perceptual quality.
+Data preparation script utilized to prepare data.
+Includes script for training and testing a CNN regressor for automatic colorization of an inputted black and white image.
+Also includes transfer learning exercise for developing a strategy to fine-tune the network for the best performance on a new benchmark dataset

 ## Part 1: Dataset Processing